 We survey manufacturers to find out about their range, we check market sales information and we also check for any member requests to test specific models.
 From this information we put together a final list that goes to our buyers.
 They then head out to the retailers and buy each product, just as a normal consumer would.
 We do this so we can be sure they're the same as any consumer would find them and not 'tweaked' in any way.

-Buying the heaters in time for testing is always a challenge, as they often don't appear in retail stores – or even in distributor warehouses – until the cold season actually starts in late May.
-We need to be testing and reporting on the results in time for winter.
+Buying the heaters in time for testing is always a challenge, as they often don't appear in retail stores – or even in distributor warehouses – until the cold season actually starts in late May, while we need to be testing and reporting on the results in time for winter.
 So unfortunately, we can't always test some major brands or models.
 There are also a lot of models that appear for one season only, often at cheap prices; we test some of these to see how they compare, but can't cover the market in this category.

 Some heaters can manage the 5°C rise in as little as seven or eight minutes, which we rate as an excellent performance.
 A 10°C rise usually takes much longer, but again some manage an excellent performance, achieving this in 30 minutes or less.
 However, some heaters don't manage a 10° temperature rise at all.